-Christopher Street has been a focus in New York Metropolitan LGBT life for more than 40 years.
+Christopher Street has been a focus in New York Metropolitan LGBT life.
 It became iconic with the 1969 Stonewall Riots.
-Forty years later, today Christopher Street has changed.
-With more and more of the faces of “the Village” changing from sex shop to boutique from queer bar to cafe , it is still a safe haven for &mdashLGBT youth and adults.
+Fifty years later, today Christopher Street has changed.
+With more and more of the faces of “the Village” changing from sex shop to high end boutique from queer bar to cafe , I hope it will always be a safe haven for queer people.

 All images and sound were captured on Christopher Street from May 2009-2010 on my Nikon F100, with 20mm, 24mm & 28mm fixed lenses and shot on self rolled b/w bulk film.